Plan

 In particular, you’ll want to look for a treasury account with a trustworthy provider that offers competitive yield, high liquidity, and low fees while still keeping your cash safe in conservative funds.
 Money market funds are a notably safe option because they offer minimal risk and mature within a short period of time.
 In the case of Mercury Treasury,

 Mercury Treasury is offered by Mercury Advisory LLC, an SEC-registered investment adviser.
 Registration with the SEC does not imply a certain level of skill or training.
 SEC registration does not mean the SEC has approved of the services of the investment adviser.
+Mercury Treasury is not insured by the FDIC; not deposits or obligations of Choice Financial Group or its affiliates; not guaranteed by the bank or its affiliates; and may be subject to investment risk, including possible loss of principal.

 3 for example, we offer access to a Vanguard money market fund that is 99.5% invested in U.S. government-backed securities